cloudflare/cloudflare-docs/content/learning-paths/defense-in-depth/connect-networks/choose-on-ramp.md

 ## Available on-ramps

-The primary ways to source multi-device traffic to the Cloudflare network are {{<glossary-tooltip term_id="Cloudflare Tunnel" link="/cloudflare-one/connections/connect-networks/">}}Cloudflare Tunnel{{</glossary-tooltip>}} via either [`cloudflared`](#cloudflared) or the [WARP Connector](#warp-connector).
+The primary ways to source multi-device or network traffic to the Cloudflare network are via the [WARP Connector](#warp-connector) or [DNS filtering locations](#dns-filtering-locations).
 Alternatively, Enterprise users can on-ramp traffic by adding [Magic WAN](#magic-wan) to their plan and configuring Magic WAN Connector or a dedicated third-party device.

-### `cloudflared`

-{{<glossary-definition term_id="cloudflared">}}

-It only makes outbound connections, can be run on almost any infrastructure, and has a number of available options for server-side redundancy and steering.
-We recommend `cloudflared` for most users.

-For more information on setting up Cloudflare Tunnel via `cloudflared`, refer to [Create a tunnel](/cloudflare-one/connections/connect-networks/get-started/).

 {{<heading-pill style="beta" heading="h3">}}WARP Connector{{</heading-pill>}}

-[WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/), an extension of the WARP client, functions as a virtual device to establish a connection between your network and the Cloudflare global network.
+[WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/), a software agent similar to our device client, functions as a virtual device to establish a connection between your network and the Cloudflare global network.
 You can install WARP Connector on a dedicated Linux server or virtual machine.

-WARP Connector supports bidirectional traffic proxies.
-This means it can proxy traffic initiated from a user running WARP into a private network (like `cloudflared`), or allow traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.
+WARP Connector supports both ingressing and egressing traffic to and from your private network.
+This means it can proxy traffic initiated from a user running WARP into a private network (like {{<glossary-tooltip term_id="cloudflared" link="/cloudflare-one/connections/connect-networks/get-started/">}}`cloudflared`{{</glossary-tooltip>}}), or allow traffic initiated from a network to be on-ramped to Cloudflare for either public or private destinations.
+You can use WARP Connector to establish a secure egress path for servers or users on a network which may not each be able to run the WARP client and still apply Gateway network and HTTP inspection policies.
+This connection is most analogous to site-to-site VPN or proxy server connectivity.

 For more information on setting up Cloudflare Tunnel via WARP Connector, refer to [Set up WARP Connector](/cloudflare-one/connections/connect-networks/private-net/warp-connector/).

+### DNS filtering locations

 ### Magic WAN